sut-ai/notes/notebooks/14_regression/index.md

         1 \\ x_1 \\ \vdots \\ x_n
     \end{bmatrix}.
 $$
 We assumed $x_0 = 1$ in $x$ to have bias in our function.
-So the data points are in an n-dimentional space.
+So the data points are in an n-dimensional space.

 We also define $y$ as